-- Tighten your buttocks and shift your body weight slightly forward until you feel a mild pull in your thigh near the top of your knee.
-You can touch the wall beside you for balance as needed.
+- Tighten your glutes, tuck your hips and shift your body weight slightly forward until you feel a mild pull in your thigh near the top of your knee.

-- Stand with the back of a chair in front of you and with your feet held shoulder-width apart
+- Stand with the back of a chair in front of you, your feet planted hip-width apart.

-- Slowly bend your knees as you sit your butt backward.
+- Holding the back of the chair for balance, slowly bend your knees as you sit your butt backward.
 The motion should be similar to the one you make when you sit down into a chair.

-- Keeping your knees from moving forward past the end of your toes, squat down as far as you are able to without knee pain.
-It is ok if you don't bend very far.
+- Keeping your knees from moving forward past your toes, squat down as far as you are able to without knee pain.

 - Hold this position for six seconds before returning to the starting point.
 Start with three to four repetitions and work up to eight to 10 per day.

-- Sit in a kitchen chair with your knee bent to a 90 degree angle
+- Sit in a kitchen chair with your knees bent at a 90-degree angle

-- Slowly kick your affected leg forward as you focus on tightening your thigh muscle.
+- Slowly kick your right leg forward as you focus on tightening your right quad.

-- When your lower leg is parallel to the ground (or as close as you are able to come to this position), hold it there for 30 seconds before lowering it down to the floor.
+- When your leg is parallel to the ground (or as close as possible), hold it there for 30 seconds before lowering it down to the floor.